jmciver/llvm-project/llvm/docs/LangRef.rst

 padding from the loaded aggregate value.
 If ``<pointer>`` is not a well-defined value, the behavior is undefined.

 Memory initialization is defined at the byte level.
-If a byte is uninitialized then it is equivalent to a :ref:`freeze <i_freeze>` :ref:`poison
+If a byte is uninitialized, then it is equivalent to a :ref:`freeze <i_freeze>` :ref:`poison
 <poisonvalues>`.
 When a value is an aggregation of bytes, independent ``freeze``
 ``poison`` instructions will be used to replace the value of bytes which have